 If the impacted tooth tries to erupt, but has no room to, it often grows in to the tooth in front of it.
 This can result in a large cavity in the affected tooth, which is usually so severe that it needs to be removed.

 Your teeth and surrounding area will be fully numbed with a local anaesthetic before extraction with the same medication you would receive prior to having a cavity filled.
-Your dentist may decide to provide you with additional medication for anxiety including nitrous oxide or an oral sedative air jordan retro one.
+Your dentist may decide to provide you with additional medication for anxiety including nitrous oxide or an oral sedative.
 This is almost always a relatively fast and painless procedure.

 What can you expect following the removal of your wisdom teeth?
 Swelling is a sign that the healing process is occurring as expected.
 The amount and duration of swelling varies from person to person – from one day to a week, though three days of some swelling is the norm.